Mental Health Services in Florida

 • Family-focused therapy

-Touching upon the point from before, experiencing anxiety is normal.
-We all get feelings of nervousness from time to time, or when triggered by a specific situation.
-However, people with anxiety disorders consistently have intense, excessive and persistent worry and fear about everyday situations.
-Also, episodes of sudden feelings of intense fear and panic attacks are a painful symptom those with anxiety experience.
+Experiencing anxiety is normal.
+Everyone gets feelings of nervousness from time to time, or when triggered by a specific situation.
+However, people with anxiety disorders consistently have intense, excessive, and persistent worry and fear about everyday situations.
+They may also experience episodes of sudden feelings of intense fear and panic attacks.

-These feelings of anxiety and terror get in the way of one’s ability to function normally.
-They can be difficult to control and out of touch with reality.
-For example, you may avoid places or situations that trigger these unpleasant emotions.
-Symptoms may start during adolescence and continue into adulthood.
+Persistent feelings of anxiety and terror can get in the way of one’s ability to function normally.
+They can be extremely difficult to control and make people feel out of touch with reality.
+For example, people may avoid places or situations that trigger these unpleasant emotions.
+Symptoms of anxiety often start during adolescence and continue into adulthood.

-Anxiety symptoms vary from person to person.
-We like to emphasize that no one situation will be the same.
+Anxiety symptoms can vary from person to person, and no one situation will be the same.
 Each individual’s journey and obstacles will vary.
 However, the body typically reacts in a very specific way to anxiety.

 • Nervousness, restlessness, or feelings of tension